Coffee culture: Social aspects

+In North America, coffee is less of a social commodity.
+While in the rest of the world, one typically sits in a coffee shop to enjoy the drink, North Americans commonly take their coffee to go.
+North Americans also typically drink larger coffees (up to 24 ounces), whereas coffee is usually consumed in smaller quantities (2 to 8 ounces) elsewhere.

 Coffee has played a large role in history and literature because of the effects of the industry on cultures where it is produced and consumed.
 Coffee is often regarded as one of the primary economic goods used in imperial control of trade.
 The colonised trade patterns in goods, such as slaves, coffee, and sugar, defined Brazilian trade for centuries.
 Coffee in culture or trade is a central theme and prominently referenced in poetry, fiction, and regional history.